-SES in the normal course of action will recommend AGAINST proposals for preferential issue and/or private placement of shares and/or convertible securities due to their dilutive effect on other shareholders unless compelling reasons/ justification for the issue has been disclosed by the Company or such investment is being made by a Strategic investor which may be positive for the Company.
+SES in the normal course of action will recommend AGAINST proposals for preferential issue and/or private placement of shares and/or convertible securities due to their dilutive effect on other shareholders unless compelling reasons/ justification for the issue has been disclosed by the Company or such investment is being made by a Strategic investor which may be positive for the Company or where the Company adequately explains as to why Rights Issue is not feasible.
 The idea is that rather than an individual or an entity, the issue must be beneficial to the company.

-SES generally recommends that Companies must undertake Rights Issue to raise capital, however, in cases where the price of equity shares offered to select persons under preferential issue of significantly higher than the market price of the share, then, SES may take a lenient view and recommend voting in favour of the resolution.
+SES generally recommends that Companies must undertake Rights Issue to raise capital, however, in cases where the price of equity shares offered to select persons under preferential issue of significantly higher than the market price of the share or higher than the price arrived at as per the ICDR pricing formula, then, SES may take a lenient view and recommend voting in favour of the resolution.